-Whether you want to prepare the traditional Christmas Goose or just enjoy a wonderful bird anytime or year, the open fire is the way to go.
+Whether you want to prepare the traditional Christmas Goose or enjoy a wonderful bird anytime or year, the open fire is the way to go.
 Domestic geese are so heavy in fat that you need to be able to allow that fat to drain away during the cooking.
 The grill and the smoker let you do that easily.

-Really, it's very easy to grill a goose.
+It's very easy to grill a goose.
 After all cooking, a goose over an open flame is the tried and true method.
 Start by letting the goose warm up for about 30 minutes.
 Wash and pat dry with paper towels and season to your liking.
 A little salt, thyme or sage and perhaps some lemon juice will suffice.

-If you are using charcoal you will want to use about 4 to 5 pounds.
+If you are using charcoal, you will want to use about 4 to 5 pounds.
 You might have to replenish the fire after an hour or so.
 Expect to be grilling for about 2 to 2 1/2 hours for a 15-pound goose.
 The bird will be done when the internal temperature reaches 180 degrees F. Let it rest for 10 to 15 minutes before you carve and serve.

-When smoking a goose plan on about 30 minutes per pound.
+When smoking a goose, plan on about 30 minutes per pound.
 Because of the fat, you need a good smoking time to let that fat out.
 The problem with smoking geese is that the skin remains soft and not very pleasant to eat.
 A good idea is to place you nearly cooked goose on the grill or in an oven at about 350 degrees F. This will brown the skin and allow it to become crispy.